Ben Affleck’s Camp Responds To Rumors Of The Actor’s Absence From Matt Reeves’ ‘The Batman’

 — Justice League Movie (@justiceleaguewb) July 22, 2017

-[Featured Image by Bryan Bedder / Getty Images]
+[Featured Image by Bryan Bedder/Getty Images]